jhpyle/docassemble/_docs/interviews.md

 ---
 {% endhighlight %}

+The first block is a bit of [Python] code that is marked `mandatory`.
+This is very simple code; is simply refers to a variable, `exit_page`.
-The first block is the interview logic.
-It tells **docassemble** that the goal is to get to the `exit_page`.
+This tells **docassemble** that the goal of the interview is to get a definition for the `exit_page` variable.

-The second block is a "question" that presents the `exit_page`.
+The second block is a "question" that offers to define the `exit_page`.
 It refers to the variable `favorite_animal`.

-The third block is a "question" that defines the `favorite_animal`.
+The third block is a "question" that defines the variable `favorite_animal`.

-The fourth block is a "question" that defines the `favorite_vegetable`.
+The fourth block is a "question" that defines the variable `favorite_vegetable`.

 When **docassemble** presents this interview to the user, it follows these steps:

 1. It scans the file and processes everything that is "mandatory."
 It treats everything else as optional.
-2. It finds `mandatory` code in the first block and tries to run it.
+2. It finds `mandatory` [Python] code in the first block and tries to run it.
-3. It can't run the code because it doesn't know what `exit_page` is, so it looks for a question that defines `exit_page`.
+3. It can't run the code because `exit_page` is not defined, so it looks for a question that defines `exit_page`.
-4. It looks through the blocks for a question that defines `exit_page`, and finds it in the second block.
+4. It looks through the blocks for a question that offers to define `exit_page`, and finds it in the second block.
 5. It tries to ask the `exit_page` question, but runs into a variable it doesn't know: `favorite_animal`.